Vulnerability and power on networks: Vulnerability and power on networks

 Constraints (\ref{eq:stable}) assure that the set $S$ of the nodes $i$ with $x_{i} = 1$ is an independent set, constraints (\ref{eq:ns1}) and (\ref{eq:ns2}) force to 1 all the variables $y_{j}$ associated with nodes in $N(S)$, while constraint (\ref{eq:ns3}) excludes the solution corresponding to $S = \emptyset$.
 Note that we have omitted the constraints $x_{i}, y_{i} \leq 1$ and the integrality constraints on the $y$ variables since they are anyway satisfied in every optimal solution.
-We remark that the use of the lower bound $LB(G)$ discussed before can significantly reduce the computational time and space required to solve the model.